dofloinn/Fallout3rdYear/1_Databases2/Exam Notes.md

 ### <mark style="background: #69E772;">A.C.I.D properties:</mark>

-<mark style="background: #69E772;">Atomicity:</mark> the is the “all or nothing” property ; a transaction is an indivisible unit of work
+<mark style="background: #69E772;">Atomicity:</mark> the is the “all or nothing” property ; a transaction is an indivisible unit of work.

-<mark style="background: #69E772;">Consistency:</mark> transactions transform the DB from one consistent state to another consistent state
+<mark style="background: #69E772;">Consistency:</mark> transactions transform the DB from one consistent state to another consistent state.

 <mark style="background: #69E772;">Isolation:</mark> transactions execute in isolation i.e. the partial effect of one transaction is not visible to other transactions.

 <mark style="background: #69E772;">Durability (aka Persistence):</mark> the effect of a successfully completed (i.e. committed) transaction are permanently recorded in the DB and cannot be undone.